cara380nm/lomos_public/Readme.markdown

 Gressen is a temperate island south of Lomos.
 It might be considered the most civilised island in the Lomos sea.
 Rich, prosperous, and relatively safe, it is ruled from Gressen city by a stable monarchy.
 The population is primarily elvish, though humans, gnomes, dwarves and halflings are usually tolerated if not always embraced.

+Even non-elves tend to speak Elven as their first language.

 ##### Brevnia

 The southern city of Brevnia is widely renowned as a cultural hub.
 From the nobility's richly ornamented palaces that dominate the skyline down to the fine goods its artisans export, the city is considered a symbol of class.
 It is somewhat more diverse than any other cities on the island but elves still dominate everywhere except the port district.